Evelyn J. Mackin

 Training Expectations: The fellow will be expected to:

-Time Period: Full-time, six-month fellowship from July 2, 2021 through December 31, 2021 or January 2, 2022 through June 30, 2022.
+Time Period: Full-time, six-month fellowship from January through June or July through December each year.
 Eligibility Requirements: Applicant must be a graduate of an accredited occupational or physical therapy program (bachelor’s or master’s degree), be certified through the United States National Board of Certification in Occupational Therapy (NBCOT) or through the Pennsylvania State Licensure Board for Physical Therapists, licensed, have a minimum of one year clinical experience preferably in the area of upper extremity rehabilitation.
 Applicants will be selected based on their demonstrated interest in the specialty of hand rehabilitation and their desire to advance their therapeutic skill in hand management.
 Preference will be given to applicants who evidence financial need and/or will practice in an underserved area.

 Behavioral Objectives: A detailed set of 51 behavioral learning objectives has been established to guide the Fellow’s learning experience.
 Stipend: The Fellow will receive a total stipend of $9,000 for the six month period.

 Application Instructions: Applicants will be required to submit academic transcripts, three letters of recommendation, curriculum vitae and a letter stating prior hand therapy experience and goals.
-All applications must be submitted to Ms. Terri Skirven, Director of Therapy, The Philadelphia Hand Center, PC, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
+All applications must be submitted to Ms. Lauren DeTullio, OTR/L, CHT, Director of Therapy, Philadelphia Hand to Shoulder Center, 950 Pulaski Drive., Suite 100, King of Prussia, PA 19406.
 You may click here to download the Fellowship Application online.

 “The extensive mentorship and structured education of the fellowship can take any hand therapy career to the next level.
 The orthotic tutorials, the complexity of the cases, and the opportunity to work alongside such talented providers has given me the confidence and technical expertise to better serve our Marines and Sailors.
 I’m incredibly thankful for this opportunity!”